Guide to the Sacvan Bercovitch papers, 1940-2011

 Addition (06-057) (1,875 items, 3.0 lin. ft.; dated 2000-2006) consists primarily of printouts of email correspondence with colleagues, friends, and former students.

 Additions (08-103 and 09-145) (7200 items; 9.6 lin. ft.; dated 1973-2009) includes printouts of email correspondence (both professional, personal, and class-related); research/lecture notecards on various books and authors; course packets with articles and readings on Puritans, Jewish-American literature, and general American literature; reviews of some of Bercovitch's books; materials from the publication of The Art of Sylvia Ary; and miscellaneous teaching materials and articles.

-Although this addition has not been processed, materials have been arranged into loose series: Correspondence, Book reviews, Materials from The Art of Sylvia Ary, Teaching materials, and Research/Lecture notes.
-Correspondence consists almost entirely of email printouts, and various folders have been marked as professional or personal when assigned as such by Bercovitch.
-The addition originally contained 7 CDs and 1 floppy disk from The Art of Sylvia Ary; these materials have been copied to Duke's electronic records server, and the disks have been transferred to the custody of the Electronic Records Archivist.
+Although this addition has not been processed, materials have been arranged into loose series: Correspondence, Book Reviews, Materials from The Art of Sylvia Ary, Teaching Materials, and Research/Lecture Notes.
+Correspondence consists almost entirely of email printouts, and various folders have been marked as “professional” or “personal” when assigned as such by Bercovitch.
+The addition originally contained seven CDs and one floppy disk from The Art of Sylvia Ary; these materials have been copied to the library server, and the disks have been transferred to the custody of the Electronic Records Archivist.

 Correspondence, lectures, and lecture notes about various English literature authors.